yuqiii-wang/KnowledgeNotes/db/sql/mysql_and_oracle/mysql.md

 replication*.

 Process:

 1. The master records changes to its data in its binary log.
 (These records are called binary log events.)
-2. The replica copies the master’s binary log events to its relay log.
+2. The replica copies the master's binary log events to its relay log.
 3. The replica replays the events in the relay log, applying the changes to its own data.

 ### Statement-based replication